 The file will be highlighted.
 Right-click on it and choose Rename.
 Now change the extension from .m4a to .m4r.
 Click Yes when asked if you want to change the extension.

 If you can't see the .m4a extension (i.e. you just see 01 Dancing Queen and not 01 Dancing Queen.m4a), it's because Windows is set to hide the extensions.
-To show the extension for editing, follow the instructions here
+Here's how to show the extension for editing

 If file extensions are not showing you cannot simply add .m4r when renaming the file.
 All you are doing here is changing 01 Dancing Queen.m4a to 01 Dancing Queen.m4r.m4a.
 This will not work!

 Windows users: You don't need to delete the ringtone 'song' from your music library within iTunes for this to work, but you should do so as a housekeeping task.
 If you leave it there, it won't play, since you changed the filename that the 'song' linked to (in the previous step).

 To see if your ringtones have been added to iTunes, click the drop-down arrow to select the Tones section of your library as it will probably be showing your Music library.
 You should see your ringtone there.
 If you don't have a Tones section at all, it's because Tones is not selected in your iTunes preferences.
 To enable Tones, click the menu at the very top-left corner of iTunes and choose Preferences... and make sure the Tones box is checked.
 Click OK and try again.

 Then you'll see the list of tones: